JozefJarosciak/AWS-Connect-Manager/README.md

 - Host Name: localhost
 - Port: 54321
 - User Name: root
-Note: If you want SCP auto-login, you need to configure advanced settings and under SSH / Authentication, configure the path to your private key PPK file (also needs to be concigured on the server.
+Note: If you want SCP auto-login, you need to configure advanced settings and under SSH / Authentication, configure the path to your private key PPK file (also needs to be configured on the server.

 # RDP Auto-Login
-- If you want RDP to auto login to your Windows servers, enter RDP credentials into configuration screen.
-Just be aware, that currently these credentials will be saved into application config file (unencrypted flat file).
+- If you want RDP to auto-login to your Windows servers, enter shared RDP credentials into configuration screen.
+I currently advise against this practice, but if you want to go ahead, be AWARE, that currently credentials are saved into the application config file in a raw unencrypted format.

 # Application Download
-- You can download the yhe initial release of AWS Connect Manager for Windows (v1.0.0) in zip format from GitHub release page:
+- You can download the initial release of AWS Connect Manager for Windows (v1.0.0) in zip format from GitHub release page:
 - https://github.com/JozefJarosciak/AWS-Connect-Manager/releases/download/v1.0.0/AWS_Connect_Manager-1.0.0.zip

 # Application Installation